-Although startups based in California, New York, and Massachusetts have traditionally accounted for the majority of VC tech investment activity in the United States, VCs are spurring other hotbeds of innovation across the country.
+Although startups based in California, New York, and Massachusetts have traditionally accounted for the majority of VC tech investment in the US, VCs are spurring other hotbeds of innovation across the country.

-See the infographic below.
-The full list of VCs featured is included at the end of this post.
+See the full list of VCs at the end of this post.

 |Iowa||Next Level Ventures|